pgale61/crm-docs/README.md

 # crm-docs

-Revisions to the CRM plugin docs to ensure they are complete and consistent across all stacks Source is https://operators.mobiledgex.com/product-overview/cloudlet-onboarding/
+Revisions to the CRM plugin docs to ensure they are complete and consistent across all stacks.

+Source is https://operators.mobiledgex.com/product-overview/cloudlet-onboarding/